-District: Union president's does not represent its 'core values'
+District: Union president's comments do not represent our 'core values'

 Public records show Perry has worked in the Hamilton district since 1982 and earns over $83,000 per year.

-Vito Gagliardi, managing partner at Managing Principal of Porzio, Bromberg & Newman in Morristown and a former state education commissioner, said that the video serves to reinforce stereotypes about teachers unions.
+Vito Gagliardi Jr., managing partner at Porzio, Bromberg & Newman in Morristown, said that the video serves to reinforce stereotypes about teachers unions.

 “Unfortunately this video reflects people’s worst fears about the way some teachers unions operate,” Gagliadri told New Jersey 101.5.

-Note: EDITOR'S NOTE: This article has been corrected to reflect that quotations were from an interview with Vito Gagliardi Jr., not his father.